AlfrescoArchive/alfresco-support-tools/readme.md

  1.3.
 Added filesaver.js to fix the "save all" problem with IE8
  1.3.1.
 Error in build xml caused to distribute jmxlogger library on 2 different locations, fixed
  1.4.
 Added 2 new tools:
-	* Hotthreads: to detect which thread is consuming more CPU time
+	* Hotthreads: to detect which thread is consuming more CPU time.
-	* JMX Settings: to find which beans have values overriden from the DB and revert them
+	* JMX Settings: to find which beans have values overriden from the DB and revert them.
- 1.4.1 Bugfix for HotThreads, missing hotthread ids caused an error
+ 1.4.1 Bugfix for HotThreads, missing hotthread ids caused an error.
  1.4.2 Bugfix for Activesessions, missing properties my cause display error on freemarker.
- 1.5 Change on the folder Structure and added pom.xml to be Maven compliant
+ 1.5 Change on the folder Structure and added pom.xml to be Maven compliant.